The

 community members to learn more about our environment and how we can

 work together to make our community better, step by step.
+You can participate in our activities as easily as you get java programming help.

 The Village Gardeners started as one person’s response to the devastation of the Northridge Earthquake of 1994.
 The neighborhoods of Studio City and Sherman Oaks were among the hardest hit areas.
 It was in this area along Valleyheart Drive South, near Longridge Avenue, that the first Village Gardener started sowing the seeds of new life.

-In partnering with Los Angeles County, the City of Los Angeles, Mountains, Recreation & Conservation Authority (MRCA) and other governmental and non-governmental entities, The Village Gardeners is working to implement the following list of improvements to the Los Angeles River Greenways in our area:
+In partnering with the "County of Los Angeles", the "Mountains, Recreation, and Conservation Authority" and other entities, The Village Gardeners is working to implement the following list of improvements to the Valleyheart Riverwalk Greenway in our area:

-· Increase the presence of trash receptacles and pick-up service.
+� Increase the presence of trash receptacles and pick-up service.

 Healthy Oleanders